What is adverb?

 4) Adverbs of Frequency How often something happens.
 Often, sometime, always, -Its happened always.

-6) Adverbs of Reason/Purpose Why something happens. therefore, because, thus - He was late because he
+6) Adverbs of Reason/Purpose Why something happens.
+Therefore, because, thus- He was late because he missed the bus.

-7) Adverbs of Affirmation Expressing Yes/no, certainty Often, sometime, always, /Negation or denial. -Its happened always.
+7) Adverbs of Affirmation /Negation Expressing Y/N, certainty or denial.
+Often, sometime, always, -Its happened always.

-8) Interrogative Adverbs Used in questions: when, where, When will you come?
+8) Interrogative Adverbs Used in questions: when, where, why, how When will you come?

 How to Spot an Adverb